anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 }
 ```

-And now the builder pattern is ready to be used, lets see how we can build creatures with different traits
+And now, the builder pattern is ready to be used.
+Let us see how we can build creatures with different traits.

 ```js
 // later on